picsavary/recaptcha-bundle/README.md

 need to enable the `Amps\RecaptchaBundle\AmpsRecaptchaBundle` in your `AppKernel.php` file.
 ## Usage
-This bundle provides a google recaptcha submit type :
+This bundle provides a google recaptcha submit type you can use in your projects as this (eg.):
 ```php
 .../...
 use Amps\RecaptchaBundle\Type\RecaptchaSubmitType;